 Even though it can be hard to imagine, marketing also concerns our theme.
 And, in that regard, React Native once again topples Ionic.

 These facts allow React Native to take the top spot in this category.

 Access to native device functions

-This category is an important one if we talk about our current world, because most modern apps use a ton of native functions, such as camera or GPS.
+This category is an important one if we talk about our current world because most modern apps use a ton of native functions, such as a camera or GPS.
 And if your framework allows for easier and more convenient access to native functions – you have a leading spot.

 In conclusion to this point, sometimes the more – the merrier.

 Nice and simple category.
 React Native is used by Facebook, Instagram, UberEats, AirBNB at the beginning, and many more.
 Ionic is used by JustWatch, Pacifica, Nationwide, etc.